-The photographer using vivid symbolism to celebrate the history of black resistance
+The photographer using vivid symbolism to celebrate the history of Black resistance

 Where "Diaspora" is vivid and regal, "Liberty" is pared down and somber.
 Diop and his female counterpart emerge from dark backgrounds, as one figure or many doppelgängers in dreamlike scenarios.
 But while the scenes occupy the realm of the uncanny, they are rooted in our very real histories and how we remember them.

 "It's an allegory of memory and how memory is selective," Diop described.
-"I see our memory as a black space where things that we want to remember pop out every now and then."
+"I see our memory as a Black space where things that we want to remember pop out every now and then."

 With only one figure maintaining eye contact in each image, the gaze is selective but penetrating.
 "I want the viewer to feel like [they] are being interrogated by a past that they have forgotten," Diop said.